microsoft/playwright/docs/src/test-api/class-testconfig.md

 Playwright Test uses worker processes to run tests.
 There is always at least one worker process, but more can be used to speed up test execution.

-Defaults to half of the number of logical CPU cores.
+Defaults to the number of physical CPU cores, which is half of the number of logical cores (threads).
+Example: an 8-core CPU has 8 physical cores and 16 logical cores.
+So for an 8-core CPU, Playwright defaults to 8 workers.

 Learn more about [parallelism and sharding](../test-parallel.md) with Playwright Test.

 ```js tab=js-js
 // playwright.config.js